Home > Intro to Analytics

 Description: This graph visualizes your aggregated contacts per hour of the day for all dates in the range.

 Purpose: Chat activity can come in waves.
-This graph can help you discover trends in your chat activity — maybe you always see a spike in Offline and/or Not Responded cases in the middle of the day, which might mean you need to space out your agents’ lunch breaks.
+This graph can help you discover trends in your chat activity — maybe you always see a spike in Offline and/or Not Responded cases in the middle of the day.
+This might indicate that you need to reschedule your agents’ breaks for example.

-Example: If you are looking at a week of data, and your Chat Type filter is set to show the “Online” and “Offline” aggregated categories, the blue “10” datapoint will show you a count of all chats that week that happened between 10:00 – 10:59.
+Example: If you are looking at one week’s worth of data, and your Chat Type filter is set to show the “Online” and “Offline” aggregated categories, the datapoint below will show you a count of all chats that week that happened between 10:00 – 10:59.

-Description: An at-a-glance picture of your chat activity during the set time range.
+Description: An easy-to-read report of your chat activity during the specified time range.
 You can also set the Chat Types filter by clicking on types in this table.

 Purpose: 1) Get a quick look at how many Proactive Chats you’re getting versus Reactive Chats.
 2) Keep a close eye on your Not Responded chat numbers: you want to avoid these as much as possible!